 - Be enrolled in CRP - 2.
-Be-no more than two months behind on the CRP asked to pay amount - 2.
-3. Have usage within the top quintile of all CRP customers.
+Have usage within the top quintile of all CRP customers.
 PGW has also developed a process so that CRP high users who have had health and safety treatments performed by Healthy Homes or Habitat for Humanity, but were not assigned to ELIRP through the random selection process, may be manually assigned to CSPs. - 3.
-4. Did not receive weatherization services from CWP's pilot program or receive ELIRP services within the prior two years.
+Did not receive weatherization services from CWP's pilot program or receive ELIRP services within the prior two years.